aevilla160/hpc_docs/docs/condo.md

 !> Costs from the table are estimates.
 Final costs and configurations will be shared after consultation.
 Annual fees covers labor to maintain the system, utilities, software licenses and other maintenance costs.

+## OS, CV software license fee $??/node for `Associated Costs Section`

+## Clustervisor - Cluster Management Software Licensing Cost?

 ## Process - Condo Model for Pinnacles Cluster

 1. Consultation between CIRT and PI(s), determining the appropriate hardware
 2. Work with CIRT and our primary vendor ACT to obtain the associated quotes
 3. Once the quotes have been obtained and given to the PI, PI will have to work with their respective departments to purchase the hardware.
 CIRT asks that the PI keeps us in the loop for any questions regarding shipping and recieving and other associated tasks.

 ## Queue Priority

 1. Users in the associated group(s) will be given the highest priority on the node via a privat partition.
-2. CIRT will allow all users to be placed on the condo node for up to one hour via the `test` partition.
+2. CIRT will allow all users to be placed on the condo node via the `test` partition.

 ## Warranty

 Principal Investigators (PIs) who contribute to Pinnacles by purchasing their own nodes will receive details about their nodes' warranty.

  A HPC cluster node will be considered beyond its lifetime of maintainability when the compute node warranty from the HPC cluster vendor has expired.
 Typically, computing resources come with a warranty of 3 years, though this duration may vary.

 Below are options that CIRT offers to PIs when the nodes become out-of-warranty.